Skip to main content

 child_call_id / child_workflow_run_idChild wait identifiers when the task resolves a child workflow

-timer_id / condition_wait_idPure timer and timer-backed condition or signal wait identifiers when the task resumes after a timer
+timer_id / condition_wait_idPure timer and timer-backed condition identifiers when the task resumes after a timer

 workflow_sequence / workflow_event_typeHistory sequence and event type for event-backed activity, child, and timer resolution tasks